-Co-Dependents Anonymous (CoDA) is a set of informal self-help groups made up of men and women with a common interest in working through the problems that co-dependency has caused in their lives.
+Co-Dependents Anonymous (CoDA) is a s12 Step group made up of men and women with a common interest in working through the problems that co-dependency has caused in their lives.

 There are four parts to the CoDA program of recovery:

 Sharing and Fellowship

 Working the Steps

 A major part of recovery in any 12 step fellowship is attending meetings.
 At meetings members are able to share their experiences, thoughts and feelings with the group.
 There is never any obligation to share if you do not wish to.
 Being able to speak and be heard without interruption or comment is a powerful healing experience for many people, as is listening to others in the same way.

 To attend CoDA meetings, all you need is a desire for healthy relationships.
 This means that all kinds of people attend meetings.
 Individual members can and do have differing political, religious and other affiliations, but since these are not relevant to the business of recovery from co-dependency, no comment is made about them.
 Meetings are around one hour in length.
 You don’t have to pre-arrange to attend, just turn up.
 The number of people at each meeting varies from week to week.
 Download a pamphlet on attending your first meeting here.